 Miami Veterans Legacy Scholarship

-The Student Financial Aid Office (in Oxford) has links to applications and provides relevant enrollment, payment, and general benefit information for you and your family.
+The One Stop has links to applications and provides relevant enrollment, payment, and general benefit information for you and your family.

 Need some help transitioning from service to school?
-Our librarians can help you find books, articles, and scholarly resources for your research, or you can make a 1-on-1 appointment to learn some new strategies and techniques for library research.
+Our librarians can help you find books, articles, and scholarly resources for your research.
+You can even make a 1-on-1 appointment to learn some new strategies and techniques for library research.
 Just use the links at the top of the page to IM, email, or call us for more information.